Free shipping

 Electrical and Plumbing Connections

-Wood burning appliances follow much of the same design and installation requirements as gas appliances, but there are some differences.
-Upon completion of the venting installation, the electrical and plumbing that has been previously installed by a local professional can be connected to the appliance.
-If your appliance required electrical service for the ignition system or circulating fan, there will be a supplied junction box installed inside the unit.
-This will be outlined in the wiring diagram within the owner's manual.
+Wood-burning appliances follow much of the same design and installation requirements as gas appliances, but some differences exist.
+Upon completion of the venting installation, the electrical and plumbing previously installed by a local professional can be connected to the appliance.
+If your appliance requires electrical service for the ignition system or circulating fan, install the supplied junction box inside the unit.
+The wiring diagram within the owner's manual outlines this.
 Following the diagram, connect the wire leads of the new circuit to the wire pigtails supplied with the unit.

-Each connection should be made using a NEMA approved wire nut and electrical tape.
-Most units will usually provide an anti-strain fitting that will be used to secure the wiring connection.
-Any loose wire from the circuit should be secured with NEMA approved wire staples.
-The gas connection to the unit should be made with an approved flex connector and fittings.
-Most appliances require a 3/8" or larger flex line.
-Teflon pipe tape or pipe thread sealant should be made at all connections, save for the flex line connections.
-If there are any doubts about one's abilities for the electrical and plumbing connections, a licensed professional should be consulted.
+Make each connection using a NEMA-approved wire nut and electrical tape.
+Most units will usually provide an anti-strain fitting to secure the wiring connection.
+Secure any loose wire from the circuit with NEMA-approved wire staples.
+The gas connection to the unit should only use an approved flex connector and fittings.
+Most appliances require a 3/8 inch or larger flex line.
+Use Teflon pipe tape or pipe thread sealant for all connections except for the flex line connections.
+Consult a licensed professional if there are any doubts about one's abilities with electrical and plumbing connections.

-Wood burning appliances follow much of the same design and installation requirements as a gas appliance, but there are some differences.
-Wood burning fireplaces will always be vertically vented and won't require the use of any sealant at the flue collar connection.
+Wood-burning fireplaces will always be vertically vented and won't require any sealant at the flue collar connection.
 They will also not require an electrical or plumbing connection in most cases.
-The installation of a circulating fan or a gas starting aid would be exceptions to this rule.
+Installing a circulating fan or a gas starting aid would be an exception to this rule.

-Because of the potential for extremely high temperature, wood burning chimneys are also much larger in diameter and will sometimes require additional clearances to combustibles.
-As with gas-burning appliances, it is very important to read and fully understand all installation instructions prior to making a purchase.
+Because of the potential for extremely high temperatures, wood-burning chimneys are also much larger in diameter and will sometimes require additional combustible clearances.
+As with gas-burning appliances, it is very important to read and fully understand all installation instructions before purchasing.
 The technicians at eFireplaceStore.com will be happy to provide you with copies of any installation instructions needed for prior review.

 How to Install a Fireplace: The Ultimate DIY Guide